jamiewilbraham/azure-docs/articles/cognitive-services/Face/Overview.md

 ## Data privacy and security

-As with all of the Cognitive Services resources, developers who use the Face service must be aware of Microsoft's policies on customer data.
-For more information, see the [Cognitive Services page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center.
+As with all of the Cognitive Research Technologies resources, developers who use the Face service must be aware of Microsoft's policies on customer data.
+For more information, see the [Cognitive Research Technologies page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center.

 ## Next steps